josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![The Microsoft Integration Runtime Configuration Manager indicates the Self-hosted note is connected to the cloud service.](media/adf-ir-config-manager.png 'Microsoft Integration Runtime Configuration Manager')

 17. You can now return to the Azure Data Factory page, and view the Integration Runtime you just configured.
+You may need to select **Refresh** to view the Running status for the IR.

     ![In the Connections tab in Azure Data Factory, the Integration runtimes tab is selected and the integration runtime bigdatagateway-initials is shown in the list.](media/adf-ir-running.png 'Integration Runtime in running state')